View Source Anonymous functions

 3

-The capture syntax can also be used as a shortcut for creating functions.
-This is handy when you want to create functions that are mostly wrapping existing functions or operators:
+The capture syntax can also be used as a shortcut for creating functions that wrap existing functions.
+For example, imagine you want to create an anonymous function that checks if a given function has arity 2.
+You could write it as:

 iex> fun = &(&1 + 1)